Veterinary Practice Act 1997

 Time limits

-You must make your application within 28 days from the time:
+You must apply within 28 days from the time:

 • the decision was made, or

-• if you have requested a statement of reasons under the Victorian Civil and Administrative Tribunal Act, the statement of reasons is given to you or you are informed that a statement of reasons will not be given.
+• if you have requested a statement of reasons under the Victorian Civil and Administrative Tribunal Act, the date the statement of reasons was given to you or you were informed that a statement of reasons will not be given.

 What can VCAT order?